Remember Theresa, this friend of mine responsible for a bunch of articles I wrote?

 CBD Oil on Facebook and Google

-There is a paradox with Google and Facebook.
+There is a paradox regarding Google and Facebook.
 They both prohibit advertisements for CBD.

 Google treats CBD websites as they would do to any other site indexing and ranking them.
 But they treat them as drug promoting websites.